5436 Peru St. #1

 GIFT ACCEPTANCE POLICIES & GUIDELINES

 On January 11, 2016 the Foundation Board of Directors approved Gift Acceptance Policies & Guidelines.
 The new policies clarify the type(s) of gifts that the Foundation is able to accept and urges all donors to get legal and/or financial advice prior to making their gifts or bequests.
+This policy was amended to include Required Minimum Distributions (RMDs) on June 8, 2017.

 A TAX-EFFECTIVE WAY TO GIVE